top of page

 https://thefoscotehospital.co.uk/consultants/mr-shad-khan/

-Please note: Oxford Hospitals are not currently accepting NHS referrals from outside their catchment area.
+Note: Oxford Hospitals so not accept NHS referrals from outside their catchment area.

 Susannah Shore * Liverpool https://www.liverpoolft.nhs.uk